AlsaMunir/BlindVision/README.md

-A Smartphone-Based Mobility Assistant Using Depth Imaging for Visually Impaired and Blind This Final Year Project aims to empower visually impaired individuals by turning a smartphone into an intelligent mobility assistant.
+**A Smartphone-Based Mobility Assistant Using Depth Imaging for Visually Impaired and Blind** This project aims to empower individuals who are visually impaired by transforming a smartphone into an intelligent mobility assistant.
 By combining object detection, depth estimation, and real-time auditory feedback, the system helps users navigate their surroundings more safely and independently.

-Key Features
+**Key Features**

-Real-time Object Detection: Identifies common obstacles and objects using a trained machine learning model.
+- Real-time Object Detection: Identifies common obstacles and objects using a trained machine learning model.

-Depth Estimation: Calculates the distance of objects from the user to provide spatial awareness.
+- Depth Estimation: Calculates the distance of objects from the user to provide spatial awareness.

-Voice Feedback: Offers instant audio guidance to alert users about nearby obstacles.
+- Voice Feedback: Offers instant audio guidance to alert users about nearby obstacles.

-Mobile-Friendly: Designed to run on smartphones for convenient, everyday use.
+- Mobile-Friendly: Designed to run on smartphones for convenient, everyday use.

-Accessibility First: Built with a focus on usability and safety for the visually impaired.
+Accessibility First: Built with a focus on usability and safety for individuals with visual impairments.

-Tech Stack
+**Tech Stack**

-Python, OpenCV, TensorFlow / PyTorch
+- Python, OpenCV, TensorFlow / PyTorch

-Mobile integration (e.g., Android with Java/Kotlin or Flutter)
+- Mobile integration (e.g., Android with Java/Kotlin or Flutter)

-Text-to-Speech APIs for auditory feedback
+- Text-to-Speech APIs for auditory feedback

-Depth imaging via stereo camera or smartphone depth sensors
+- Depth imaging via stereo camera or smartphone depth sensors

-Goals
+**Goals**

-Improve independent mobility for the blind and visually impaired
+- Improve independent mobility for the blind and visually impaired

-Deliver accurate, real-time detection and navigation assistance
+- Deliver accurate, real-time detection and navigation assistance

-Leverage affordable smartphone hardware for wide accessibility
+- Leverage affordable smartphone hardware for wide accessibility